-To apply this configuration property to other role groups as needed, edit the value for the appropriate role group.
+If more than one role group applies to this configuration, edit the value for the appropriate role group.
 See Modifying Configuration Properties Using Cloudera Manager.

 - a.
 Click the Configuration tab. - b.
 Select Scope > Hive Metastore Server. - c.
 Select Category > Advanced. - d.
-Locate the Hive Metastore Delegation Token Store property or search for it by typing its name In the Search box. - e.
+Locate the Hive Metastore Delegation Token Store property or search for it by typing its name In the Search - e.
 Select org.apache.hadoop.hive.thrift.DBTokenStore. - f.
 Click Save Changes to commit the changes. - 3.
 Click the Instances tab. - 4.
 Click Add Role Instances. - 5.
 Click the text field under Hive Metastore Server. - 6.
 Check the box by the host on which to run the additional metastore and click OK. - 7.
 Click Continue and click Finish. - 8.
 Check the box by the new Hive Metastore Server role. - 9.
 Select Actions for Selected > Start, and click Start to confirm. - 10 Click Close and click ψ to display the stale configurations page. - 11.
 Click Restart Stale Services and click Restart Now. - 12 Click Finish after the cluster finishes restarting.